You might be tempted to use The Onion Router (Tor) for downloading torrents, but don’t be.

 But given the points we touched on above, like the slow speeds and security vulnerabilities, you’re only shooting yourself in the foot here.

-Conclusion: Torrenting on Tor is NOT a good idea
+Conclusion: Using Tor for torrenting is NOT a good idea

 In summary, torrenting over Tor is: